jzhang1198/kinetixsimulator/README.md

 ## Known Issues

 The simulation algorithm may produce un-physical solutions for systems with very fast kinetics.
 Be careful when assigning large values to rate constants.
 I am actively working on implementing changes to enable better handling of these systems.

+I've also noticed that, in rare cases, the plot itself will not render.
+I believe this is an issue with ipywidgets, but I'm not entirely sure what the exact issue is.
+Usually, a combination of kernel restarts and re-running cells will resolve the issue.